 Trust Capacity The requirements of conversion projects, and new schools joining the Trust, will make significant demands on Trust capacity at times which carries the risk of poor performance, key deadlines being missed and reputational damage.
 Governance Trust may be unable to recruit individuals to the Local Governing Bodies who possess the required skills and knowledge.
 This results in poor performance, a lack of local context in the management of the school and disengagement with the local community.
 Growth DDAT's current strong reputation with the Department for Education as an Academy Sponsor is compromised and growth is halted.
 Demand & Viability Insufficient pupil demand for charity's services leaves it unsustainable.
+Removal of the Minimum Funding Guarantee.
 Competition Presence of other organisations with similar objects and little scope for differentiation.
 Strategic & Reputational Risk of the impact an uncontrollable event will have on the charity e.g., fire, flood, oil crisis, war, recession.
 Strategic & Reputational An inspection of a DDAT school results in a downgrading of Ofsted rating and has a negative impact on the reputation of the Trust and school improvement service.
 HR Failure to comply with employment law- e.g., unfair dismissal of an employee - attracts adverse publicity.
 Governance Committees not established with delegated authority, e.g., finance, personnel etc. HR Key person loss/succession risk.
 HR Recruitment risk - recruiting an individual not capable of performing duties and/or unsuitable to work with children.
 Operational Risk health and safety and/or employment legislation is not adhered to at schools.
 Finance Risk that school and/or Trust budgets will be in deficit.
 Finance Risk that actual performance is not measured against budget on a regular basis.
 Operational Risk that assets built by contractors do not meet specifications, or actual cost exceeds budget.
-Finance Risk that funding increases don't match the additional cost pressures on our budgets, mainly linked to staffing and energy costs.
+Finance Risk that charity has entered into future commitments without having the future funding available to meet them.